catherinedevlin/python_learners_glossary/README.rst

 .. _octal:

 Octal
-  A numeric system of base 8, which means it has 8 digits to represent numbers.
+  A numeral system of base 8, which means it has 8 digits to represent numbers.
 As long as you only have eight digits, your system can be called octal, but it is conventional to use from 0 to 7.